Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By dwedenoja from New Creek, WV

 Did you know you should never use your cruise control when driving in the rain or snow?
 This can be very dangerous because if your tires lose contact with the pavement, your car can hydroplane and may speed up and you will literally fly through the air.
 It happened to a family member, and he was badly hurt.
+Hope this will save someone from this dilemma.

 Source: from family by word of mouth